JunghwanRo/log/README.md

 # To be DONE

-Read the papers from Dr. Pham. \
-Play with Stamp Fly.
-Open-source Quadrotor. \
+How to handle the mass change of the water tank. \
 How to print. \
 Added Mass. \
 Implement Coriolis. \